Causes of coughs in children and teenagers

 Treatment for a cough depends on the underlying cause.

 The most common cough is the one that follows a cold.
 This kind of cough is probably caused by irritation in your child’s respiratory tract, rather than by infection.
-Your child doesn’t need any special treatment and the cough will improve with time.
+Your child doesn’t need any special treatment, and the cough will improve with time.

 Cough prevention

-Your child and family can take some simple precautions to prevent the spread of infections that cause coughs:
+Your child and family can take simple precautions to prevent the spread of infections that cause coughs:

 - Wash your hands regularly with warm, soapy water.